dellaert/22F-3630/projects/project1.md

 2. Save the power point file as a PDF (File > Save As > PDF).
 3. Rename the PDF to {FirstName_LastName}.pdf.

 Finally, submit a pdf file containing the reflection answers on Canvas.
-Only one submission per group.
+Only one submission per person.

 ---